bartengine27/cars.be/README.md

 }
 ```

-You can decode the `access_token` using a JWT decoder to view the token's claims and verify its contents.
+You can decode the `access_token` above using a JWT decoder to view the token's claims and verify its contents.
 For example the decoder [at](https://jwt.io/) can be used to decode the token:

 ```json
 //header